Jonantan Villal

-Jonantan Villal Ozuna (/es/; born 6 January 2005) is a professional footballer who plays as a midfielder for Liga MX club Atlético San Luis and the Mexico national under-20 team.
+Jonantan Villal Ozuna (/es/; born 6 January 2005) is a professional footballer who plays as a midfielder for Atlético Ottawa of the Canadian Premier League, on loan from Liga MX club Atlético San Luis, and the Mexico national under-20 team.
 Born in the United States, he has represented Mexico at youth level.

 Club career

 Villal has played with the Atlanta United academy since it began in 2016.
 He made appearances as an academy player with Atlanta United 2 in the 2021 season, before signing a fully professional contract with the club on 7 January 2022, ahead of the new USL Championship season.

-On December 28, 2023, Villal transferred to Atlético San Luis.
+On 28 December 2023, Villal transferred to Atlético San Luis.